 The trial-versus-settlement data we have today is publicly available only for cases that proceed to verdict, where the OCA reports the result, or where settlement amounts are filed on the docket.
 Confidential settlements, which represent the majority of resolved 240 cases, do not surface in public verdict reporting.
 A complete trial-versus-settlement median for NYC Labor Law 240 cases would require docket-by-docket pulls from the New York State Unified Court System OCA verdict and settlement reports, joined to disposition codes.
 That harvest is the next data move on this beat.

 What’s clear from the published verdict data alone: the cases that reach trial on a strong Labor Law 240 record produce outcomes in the eight-figure range routinely.
-The $53.5 million scaffold collapse verdict is one.
-The $272.5 million Tribeca crane settlement, while resolved before final verdict, was negotiated against trial exposure that defense counsel estimated would exceed it.
+The $53.5 million construction-fall verdict is one.
+The $272.5 million Tribeca crane settlement, while resolved before final verdict, was negotiated against years of litigation exposure.

 What This Means for NYC Construction Workers